 Queen’s Park began their new football season with a 10-a-side game against Airdrie at the Queen’s Park Recreation Ground on the evening of Wednesday 28 August 1872.
-Queen’s won 6-0 with goals from James Thomson, William Ker (2), Jamie Weir and Billy McKinnon (2).
+Queen’s won 6-0 with goals from James Thomson, William Ker (2), James "Jimmy or Jamie" Weir and William "Willie or Billy" Mackinnon (2).

 A return match with the Vale took place on Saturday 11 January when Queen’s Park opened Vale’s first home ground – Cameron’s Park in Alexandria.
-The North British Daily Mail reported that “There was a large assemblage of spectators – the entire parish seemingly turned out to witness the play”.
+The North British Daily Mail reported - “There was a large assemblage of spectators – the entire parish seemingly turned out to witness the play.”
 A well-contested match ended 0-0.

 On Saturday 25 January 1873, Queen’s Park were scheduled to play Granville and the Second Eleven should have been at East Kilbride.
 It appears that neither match took place, presumably because of bad weather.

 A third encounter with the Vale of Leven came off in the Queen’s Park on Saturday 15 February.
 Queen’s dominated throughout but could not score and the match finished goalless.
 Queen’s pushed hard for a winner in the closing stages and “The excitement among the 600 spectators during these few minutes was so keen that they surged five or six yards within the line of flags on both sides, sorely hampering wing players and spoiling the play.”
 (North British Daily Mail)